-By August 2020 the Scottish Government is committed to increasing the funded entitlement to Early Learning & Childcare for all 3-4 year olds and eligible 2 year olds from 600 hours to 1140.
+By August 2020 the Scottish Government is committed to increasing the funded entitlement to Early Learning & Childcare for all 3-4 year olds and eligible 2 year olds from 600 hours a year to 1140 hours a year.
 This will enable more choice and flexibility in the way these funded hours can be accessed and taken up.
-Research has shown that high quality early learning & childcare support children’s early learning and development.
+Research has shown that high quality early learning & childcare support children's early learning and development.
 As well as this, assists with parent and carer employment arrangements or can help with opportunities to return to work, or undertake training or study.

 When will it be happening in East Lothian?